San Diego Fatal Car Accident Lawyer

 Car accidents are a leading cause of preventable injury and death in California, and San Diego is no exception.
 Over the past several years, an average of about 90 people lost their lives in San Diego car accidents.

-Causes of Fatal Car Accidents in San Diego
+Causes of Fatal Car Accidents in California

 Almost all motor vehicle collisions are preventable if drivers take the appropriate precautions.
 It only takes a momentary lapse in judgment or a single poor decision to set a chain of events in motion that ultimately leads to an accident.
 Too often, these mistakes and oversights lead to tragic consequences.